As you read this article, you might be sitting at your desk, dreaming of living a freer lifestyle.

 However, when you run your own business, you can fall into another rat race – doing what every other business owner does.

-What I’ve found out from living the lifestyle that I do now and helping others do the same is that the need to get a luxury car or fancy watch may go away once you stop caring about keeping up with the Joneses.
+That need to get a luxury car or fancy watch may go away once you stop caring about keeping up with the Joneses.

 As you live a more international lifestyle and explore the world, you’ll slowly become more and more detached from these local ideas of how a person of your standing is supposed to live.